― iatee, Friday, 2 September 2011 16:43 (nine years ago) link

 Got turned down for a job I had two interviews for today.
 FUCK THIS SHIT.

-― gay socialists smoking mushrooms with their illegal gardeners (a hoy hoy), Friday, 2 September 2011 18:03 (seven years ago) Permalink
+― gay socialists smoking mushrooms with their illegal gardeners (a hoy hoy), Friday, 2 September 2011 18:03 (nine years ago) link

 xps to Euler: see I don't like the idea of denigrating "the liberal arts" as a thing, I legitimately believe that the liberal arts (including liberal study of the sciences) are the foundation of a democratic society; this is why high school is at least in part a weird mini liberal arts education.
 College as a job-training-and-credentialing exercise is just going to become a worse and worse value proposition (though it honestly isn't now, as college grads are still outperforming non-college-grads in the job market, modulo debt I guess), especially because the academy moves so slowly that by the time it has figured out how to prepare students for the economy of 2011 it'll be 2038.

 ― Do not go gentle into that good frogbs (silby), Friday, 2 September 2011 18:06 (nine years ago) link